dermotduffy/hyperion-py/README.md

 import sys
 from typing import Any

-from hyperion import client
+from hyperhdr import client

-HOST = "hyperion"
+HOST = "hyperhdr"
 PRIORITY = 20